microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 Follow these steps to deploy an Always On Availability Group on OpenShift using an operator.

-1. Open a shell prompt and change directories to the **sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator** folder.
+1. Open a shell prompt and change directories to the **sqlworkshops/SQLonOpenShift/sqlonopenshift/05_operator** folder.

 2. First, create a project for this activity.
 Use the following command or execute the **step1_create_project.sh** script:

     `oc new-project ag1`

-    When this complete, you should see output like the following
+    When this completes, you should see output like the following

     <pre>Now using project "ag1" on server "https://masterdnsx5rquio6c54pu.eastus.cloudapp.azure.com:443".